Use the Schedule

 The Schedule provides an interactive visual representation of what people are working on, when, and if they’re overbooked.
 All project assignments for your organization are shown on the Schedule.

 The Schedule captures the plan of record (how projects should happen) and should be modified as project plans change (based on how they actually happen).
-The Schedule can be viewed in Days, Weeks, Months, or adjusted to the specific view you need, using dynamic zooming.
+The Schedule can be viewed in Days, Weeks, Months, or you can zoom in or out to the specific view you need.

 Project assignments are color-coded as follows:

 Blue: Confirmed Projects

 Grey: Tentative Projects

 Orange: Vacation, sick leave, or other personal events (customizable in Account Settings)

 Use the Schedule to monitor availability or over-scheduling, and adjust individual allocations as needed.
 Search for people, skills, or roles to determine when to start new projects.

 The Schedule and the Project Pages work together.
 When you make a change to one, the other will update in real-time to reflect the implications of the change.

 Each person has a predetermined availability, set at a 100% capacity target.
 Capacity on the Schedule appears as light gray under-capacity bars and red over-capacity bars.